 Online Applications

 Many states offer online services.
 Navigate to the appropriate state health department website.
-Complete the online form and provide digital copies of required documents.
+Complete the online form and provide digital copies of the required documents.
 Pay the associated fees using a credit card or other electronic means.
 Confirmation and delivery timeframes vary.

 In-Person Requests

 Opt for in-person requests for a more direct approach.
 Visit the local county’s Vital Records Office to submit your application.
-Bring all necessary documents, including a valid ID and proof of relationship if required.
+Bring all necessary documents, including a valid ID and proof of relationship, if required.
 Pay the fees on-site.
 Processing times may be quicker, and you might receive the certificate immediately.

 Processing Time and Fees